ArrowrIcon Home icon

 What spring greens were

-'Spring greens' were very dark green leaves, obviously from some sort of cabbage, and in later years I often wondered what they were because they no longer seemed to be on sale or in greengrocers or seed catalogues.
+'Spring greens' were very dark green leaves, obviously from some sort of cabbage, and in later years I often wondered what they were because they no longer seemed to be on sale or in shops or seed catalogues.
 I am pleased that Neil Baker and Peter Johnson have been able to give me two examples - see below.

 Spring greens from regular cabbages